Community Housing Fund Program Overview

 The Province of British Columbia created the Community Housing Fund (CHF) in 2018.
 This fund develops rental housing for individuals, families, seniors, and people with disabilities.

 The CHF is a $3.3-billion investment to build more than 20,000 affordable rental homes for people with moderate and low incomes by 2031-32.
-More than 13,000 of these homes are open or underway across the province.
+Nearly 14,000 of these homes are open or underway across the province.

 What is happening?

 On May 30, 2025, BC Housing issued a Request for Proposals (RFP) for the Community Housing Fund.
-This is a rolling Request for Proposals (RFP), meaning project submissions will be accepted on an ongoing basis – without a fixed deadline - until CHF funding is depleted.
+This is a rolling RFP, meaning BC Housing is accepting submissions through sequential intake windows until CHF funding is fully allocated.

 Who can apply?